Evaluating integrity of storage tank bottoms based on advanced MFL/ET scanning: use case in Kazakhstan

 To maintain structural integrity and prevent leaks, the plates are welded together using lap joints or butt joints.
 The welds follow a staggered pattern to distribute stress more evenly across the bottom.
 Additionally, corrosion protection measures, such as cathodic protection systems or protective coatings, are often incorporated to enhance durability and extend the service life of the tank.
 These design considerations ensure that the tank bottom can withstand operational loads while maintaining leak-tight performance and long-term reliability.

-Figure 2.
-Collapsed Storage Tank at Norilsk Power Plant and Aerial View of the Contaminated River
+a) Collapsed Storage Tank at Norilsk Power Plant; b) Aerial View of the Contaminated River

 Tank Bottom Inspection